Devstia/devstia-app/README.md

 :star: **For pre-built binaries and support** :star:, visit [https://devstia.com](https://devstia.com) and/or see the signed binaries for the tagged release associated with your platform (check notes).

+For development mode you can execute `npm start devmode`.

 &nbsp;

 -----